wavecon/wavestack/docs/content/en/support/sla.md

 The system availability refers to the respective monthly average after deduction of the following:

 1. Downtime during announced maintenance windows
 1. Denial of Service (DoS) attacks
 1. Malfunctions / failures due to force majeure
 1. Recovery times
 1. Time between the occurrence of the unavailability and the receipt of the fault report
 1. Regulatory interventions
 1. Unavailability caused by the user, either consciously or unconsciously
 1. Unavailability that could have been remedied independently by the user

+{{% alert color="warning" %}}
+**Exclusion of certain services:**

+Please note that our standard cloud service offerings do not include any data backup services.
+However, we understand the importance of data protection for business continuity.
+If you need a solution, please do not hesitate to contact our customer support.
+We will be happy to discuss and develop a solution to meet your specific requirements.
+{{% /alert %}}

 ## Service level penalties